UCO-IDEA/Experiential-Learning-Cookbook/essay.md

 <li>

-Add a name such as "How to Make Cookies"</li>
+Add a name such as "How to Make Cookies"

-in the `Untitled Essay` box
+in the `Untitled Essay` box.</li>

 <li> Add the following steps to the Paragraph Section: